MarcHagen/weather-card/README.md

 ## Installation:

-You have 2 options, hosted or self hosted (manual).
+You have 3 options, HACS hosted or self hosted (manual).
 The first option needs internet and will update itself.

 # HACS